 Many times, these feelings of “I’m not good enough,” “confident enough,” “ accomplished enough,” “fulfilled enough,” or “loved enough” are signs of old, underlying emotional trauma.

 The traumatic experiences may have happened so long ago that you don’t recall what hurt you.
-And yet, these past events left you feeling alone and unable to understand what’s happening to you now or how to help yourself.
-These forgotten experiences still live in your unconscious or your preconscious mind and leave you stuck in the same old stories even as you try so hard to move forward.
+And yet, these past events left you feeling alone and unable to understand what’s happening to you.
+Or, how to help yourself.
+These forgotten experiences still live in your unconscious or your preconscious mind, leaving you stuck in the same old stories even as you try so hard to move forward.

 Emotional trauma is deceiving and tricky.
 Those who live with emotional trauma find that it affects their creativity, performance, productivity, confidence, or relationships.